atshayk/tamabot/README.md

 # tamabot

-the tamabot is an experimental discord bot, created for the first time by me. my goal is to give it as many features as possible but im starting with some simple steps. currently it is capable of answering prompts but i will make a currency system, music player, minigames, image generation, etc for fun.
+tamabot is a discord bot, currently experimental and newly made.

+my goal is to give it as many features as possible such as currency system, music player, image generation, etc. for fun.
+(similar to dankmemer bot)

+at the moment, it answers to prompts and such, so i will keep developing it as it is funny and exciting.

-currently developed by icybe & jonanners
+currently developed by icybe and jonanner